 The Houmuwu ding, more commonly known as Simuwu ding, was unearthed in 1939 in Anyang.
 It is largest and heaviest bronze sacrificial vessel ever found in the world.

 Some farmers accidentally dug out this ding in the 1930s (exact date unknown) and tried to sell it to an antique buyer for $20,000 yuan, a princely sum in those days.
 But he had one strange request – because it’s too big, he wanted it to be dismantled for transportation.
 Despite whatever tools the farmers used, it could not be dismantled.
 Only one of the handles came off because it was attached after the main body was casted from a single mould.
 So they decided to put it back into the ground, fearing some supernatural forces were protecting it.

 And then came the Sino-Japanese war.
 The Japanese army heard about this ding and wanted to acquire it.
 The farmers dug it out and presented it to the Nationalist government, who promptly moved it to Nanjing.

 Because of its sheer size, it could not be moved to Taiwan when the Nationalist government retreated after their defeat by the Communists.
 It was recovered in Nanjing and since 1959, it was kept at the Museum of Chinese History and then the National Museum of China.

 In 1949, historian and archeologist Guo Moruo 郭沫若 (1892-1978) read the inscriptions inside the vessel as simuwu 司母戊.
 He explained that si means sacrifice, and wu is the posthumous title of the tomb owner.
 That was how the ding came to be called “Simuwu.”

-A bit confusing, all that, and the matter has yet to be definitely resolved.
+A bit confusing, all that, and the dispute has yet to be definitely resolved.
 In the meantime, the museum refers to it as Houmuwu ding.

 Date Visited : Jun 2019